potto216/BlueR-Test/README.md

 All tests assumes two bluetooth controllers are connected to a single Linux host.
 Additionally all tests require the server to be started before the clients.

-To sue the framework first startup the server software in one terminal that will look for clients requesting tests.
+To use the framework, first start the server software in a terminal.
+This will look for clients requesting tests.
 The server manages the adapters.
 The server can be started with:
 `cargo run -- -d server`
-When done with the tests the server is stopped using the command:
-`cargo run -- -d client kill-server`

 Next in another terminal start a client.
 A client will perform one test of [BlueR]'s functionality and exit.

+When done with the tests the server is stopped from the client using the command:
+`cargo run -- -d client kill-server`

 ## Test Cases
 For all tests the name of the device is randomly generated.
 These tests currently only run under Linux.
 The current suite of tests are: